danpaul/node_express_user_manager/README.md

 `options.sessionResave` - optional - defaults to false

+`options.siteName` - required - name of site

+`options.tablename` - optional - defatuls to 'node_express_user_manager'

 `options.termsLink` - optional - link for terms if `requireTerms` is used

-`options.tablename` - optional - defatuls to 'sql_user_manager'

 `options.transporter` - required - Nodemail transporter

-`options.siteName` - required - name of site

 ### Template Options

-`options.bodyBottom` - optional - string that gets injected at the bottom of the body on any sql_user_manager pages
+`options.bodyBottom` - optional - string that gets injected at the bottom of the body on any node_express_user_manager pages

-`options.bodyTop` - optional - string that gets injected at the top of the body on any sql_user_manager pages
+`options.bodyTop` - optional - string that gets injected at the top of the body on any node_express_user_manager pages

-`options.header` - optional - string that gets injected into the header of all sql_user_manager pages
+`options.header` - optional - string that gets injected into the header of all node_express_user_manager pages

 ## Testing